 Should You Worry About Bleeding at 9 Weeks of Pregnancy?

 Your baby and pregnancy are most likely fine, as light bleeding or spotting is generally harmless.
 If the bleeding is because of a miscarriage, it will be accompanied by cramps and the bleeding would get heavier.
 Light bleeding, or spotting will often stop on its own.
-Many professionals believe about half of all moms to be seek medical assistance because of bleeding at 9 weeks pregnancy and earlier still go on to have their baby.
+Many professionals believe about half of all moms who seek medical assistance because of bleeding at 9 weeks pregnancy and earlier still go on to have their baby.

 Common Causes of This Bleeding